Academic dress of McGill University

 The academic dress of McGill University describes the caps, gowns and hoods which are prescribed by the university for its degree candidates/holders.
 Until the mid-20th century, McGill also prescribed academic dress for its matriculating or enrolled students as well as its faculty.
-Founded in 1821, McGill University is consistently ranked as one of Canada's preeminent universities, and among the top 20 universities in the world.
+Founded in 1821, McGill University is consistently ranked as one of Canada's pre-eminent universities, and among the top 20 universities in the world.